Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Kang Wan Sook Columba (1761–1801): Female leader of Chosun Catholic.
+Kang Wan Sook Columba (1761-1801): Female leader of Chosun Catholics.
 In 1761, she was born to a concubine of a noble family in Naepo area in ChungCheong-do.
-She learned about Catholic soon after she was married and practiced doctrine by reading Catholic books.
+She learned about Catholicism soon after she was married and followed Christianity by reading Catholic books.
 During the persecution in 1791, she was imprisoned while taking care of the imprisoned faithful.
-Kang Wan Sook guided her mother-in-law and her son from previous marriage (Hong Pil Joo Phillips, martyred in 1801) to enter Catholic but she could not make her husband enter Catholic.
+Kang Wan Sook guided her mother-in-law and her son from previous marriage (Hong Pil Joo Phillips, martyred in 1801) to become Catholics, but could not persuade her husband.
 Later, when her husband got a concubine, Kang Wan Sook and her husband lived separately.
 After hearing that the faithful in Han Yang are well-informed with Catholic doctrine, she moved to Han Yang with her mother-in-law and her son.
-She provided financial support to Christians working on recruiting a clergy and was baptized by Father Ju Mun Mo.
-Knowing her fine personality, Father Ju appointed Kang Wan Sook as a female President to take care of the faithful.
-When a persecution in 1795 took place, Kang Wan Sook took advantage of the fact that persecutors cannot search a house owned by a woman and let Father Ju to take refuge in her house.
+She provided financial support to Christians who were working on recruiting a clergy and she was baptized by Father Ju Mun Mo.
+Father Ju appointed her as a female President to take care of the faithful.
+When a persecution in 1795 took place, she took advantage of the fact that persecutors cannot search a house owned by a woman and let Father Ju to take refuge in her house.
 Her house was also used for the faithful's assembly.
-On April 6, 1801, Kang Wan Sook helped Father Ju to escape while being arrested.
+On April 6, 1801, she helped Father Ju to escape while being arrested.
 Although persecutors tried to trace Father Ju's whereabouts through her, she refused to confess.
 On 2 July, she was decapitated outside Seosomun at age 40.